-In standing upright position, feet a little bit further than hip-width apart, bring your hands on your low back/hip area/pelvis area, then arch back focusing on that movement happening in that low back and then go back to starting position.
+In an upright standing position with the feet a little bit further than hip-width apart, bring your hands on your low back/hip area/pelvis area, then arch the back, focusing on that movement happening in that low back area, and then go back to starting position.

-This one is a mobility exercise where we loosen up those lower back joints because a lot of times they have poor movement where they end up being stuck and stiff.
-We need to loosen them up in order to help reduce back pain.
+This one is a mobility exercise where we loosen up those lower back joints because, many times, they have poor movement where they end up being stuck and stiff.
+We need to loosen them up to help reduce back pain.

-Perform 1 set of 5 reps in a smooth controlled movement with a good stop at the end-position, about 1 second with a light intensity.
+Perform one set of 5 reps in a smooth, controlled movement with a good stop at the end position, about 1 second with light intensity.

-Note: If you have a lot of back pain, just go to the point that you can.
+Note: If you have a lot of back pain, go to the point that you can.
 You might have some discomfort, but we are not looking for screaming pain.
-So with time, you will be able to move more and more when it comes to arching of the back.
+So, with time, you will be able to move when it comes to the arching of the back.

-In standing position, feet about hip-width apart, knees straight, tighten the abdominal area and bend through the hip, sliding your hands down your thighs and down to shins, ideally coming to a point of straight upper body, then straighten back up to starting position.
+In standing position, feet about hip-width apart, knees straight, tighten the abdominal area and bend through the hip, sliding your hands down your thighs and down to shins, ideally coming to the point of a straight upper body, and then straighten back up to starting position.

 For some people, depending on how much flexibility you have, you might feel a stretch in the hamstrings and the glutes, which is perfectly normal.

-Perform 1 set of 5 reps in a smooth controlled movement with a good stop at the bottom position for about 1 second with a light intensity
+Perform one set of 5 reps in a smooth, controlled movement with a good stop at the bottom position for about 1 second with a light intensity

-Lie on your back, hands are to side, relax the upper body, knees bent, feet are both hip-width apart.
+Lie on your back, hands to the side, relax the upper body, with knees bent and feet are both hip-width apart.
 Tighten up the abdominal area.
 Push through the feet.
 Lift up the hips coming to a point where the knee, hips and shoulders are in a straight line and then come back down to starting position.

 This is an excellent core exercise working on hamstrings, glutes, abdominal area and all the muscles around the lower back.

-Perform 1 set of 5 reps in a smooth controlled movement with a good stop at the top position about 1 second with a light intensity feeling the muscles in the hamstrings, glutes and core working.
+Perform one set of 5 reps in a smooth, controlled movement with a good stop at the top position about 1 second with a light intensity feeling the muscles in the hamstrings, glutes and core working.

-If you are uncomfortable in your head position, you can place something underneath it, in order to keep that spine in good alignment.
+If you are uncomfortable in your head position, you can place something underneath it to keep that spine in good alignment.

 In this exercise, with the legs stacked we anchor the lower body.
 With opening and closing with the hands, we are targeting the mid-back area, which is tight in people with poor movement, so this is a good mobility exercise, improving the movement in the mid back and low back.

-Perform 1 set of 5 reps on each side in a smooth controlled movement with a good stop at the end-position for about 1 second with a light intensity.
+Perform one set of 5 reps on each side in a smooth, controlled movement with a good stop at the end-position for about 1 second with light intensity.

-On your elbows, start in a plank position then stack your hands.
-Prop up with the ankle, knees, hips and shoulders in good straight line with the head, in a front-plank position, and stay for 2 seconds.
-Move to one side of the side-plank position and hold it there for 1-2 second, back to the front-plank position and then move to the other side plank position and hold again for 2 seconds, then go back to the starting position.
+On your elbows, start in a plank position and then stack your hands.
+Prop up with the ankle, knees, hips and shoulders in good straight line with the head in a front-plank position, and stay for 2 seconds.
+Move to one side of the side-plank position and hold it there for 1 to 2 seconds, back to the front-plank position, move to the other side plank position and hold again for 2 seconds, and then go back to the starting position.

-In this exercise, we are challenging the core and abdominal area in all 3 planes of movement (forward, left side and right side direction).
+In this exercise, we are challenging the core and abdominal area in all three planes of movement — forward, left side direction and right side direction.
 Also, we are challenging to work the muscles around the hip and improve the stability of the hips.

-Note: If you are not able to do the 3-way plank movement, you can start off with just the front-plank position.
+Note: If you are not able to do the three-way plank movement, you can start off with just the front plank position.
 If that gets easy, you can add the side plank position.

-Perform 1 set of 6 reps total in a smooth controlled movement with a good stop at each of the position about 2 seconds with an intensity of feeling the muscles working in the abdominal area and hip area.
+Perform one set of 6 reps total in a smooth, controlled movement with a good stop at each of the position about 2 seconds with an intensity of feeling the muscles working in the abdominal area and hip area.

 90/90 Hip Flexor Stretch

-In this exercise, we are stretching out the front area of left hip, targeting the hip flexor area.
-Tight hip flexors increases the back pain so this flexibility stretching exercise targets the common muscles in the back that are tight affecting back pain.
+In this exercise, we are stretching out the front area of the left hip, targeting the hip flexor area.
+Tight hip flexors increase back pain, so this flexibility stretching exercise targets the common muscles in the back that are tight affecting back pain.